nfdi-de/nfdi-sections/docs/tutorial/calendar-entry.md

 # Delete or Change a Calendar Entry
-To delete or change a calendar entry, you can edit the file https://github.com/nfdi-de/nfdi-sections/edit/main/static/calendar.json Attention: This file contains all calendar entries.
+To delete or change a calendar entry, you can edit the file https://github.com/nfdi-de/nfdi-sections/edit/main/static/calendar.json
+**Attention**: This file contains all calendar entries.
 When editing it, please be careful to keep the syntax intact.